Condenser tumble dryers

 1) Energy use

 None of the condenser tumble dryers we’ve tested score full marks for their energy efficiency, but some do cost more to run than others.
-We have a handy tumble dryer running costs calculator where you can compare the costs for all the most popular models before you buy.

 2) Effective condensation unit